Sustainable Spices | Adding Ethics To Your Spice Rack

 THE HERBS AND SPICES PROGRAM

 The Herbs and Spices Program is a joint venture by two non-profit organisations: The Rainforest Alliance and the Union for Ethical BioTrade (UEBT).
-Since 2021, This program brings together the UEBT/UTZ Herbal Tea Program along with the previous UTZ (merged with the Rainforest Alliance in 2018) and the current Rainforest Alliance certification programs for herbs, spices, rooibos, and vanilla.
-The partnership aims to “improve the conditions for growing herbs and spices at the farm level, promoting practices that help farmers, pickers and biodiversity to thrive.” - Rik says.
+Beginning in 2022, This new program brings together the current UEBT/UTZ Herbal Tea Program along with the UTZ and Rainforest Alliance certification programs for herbs, spices, rooibos, and vanilla.
+The partnership aims to “improve the conditions for growing herbs and spices at the farm level, promoting practices that help farmers, pickers and biodiversity to thrive.”– Rik says.

 In order for an organisation to be certified, the company must go through a long process.
 As Rik describes, “alliance requirements are focused on human rights and critical social and environmental considerations.
 Requirements also include additional social, environmental, and economic criteria that contribute to positive impacts such as conservation of biodiversity, practices to promote climate resilience, impacting workers’ rights and more.”